Scientific rigor: Award-winning research backs up our work.

 Klisanin, D. (2015).
 Transpersonal psychology.
 In T. Langley (Ed.), Star Wars psychology: The dark side of the mind.
 New York, NY:

-Klisanin, D. (in-press).
+Klisanin, D. (2016).
 Collaborative Heroism: An empirical investigation.
 International Advances in Heroism Science.

 Klisanin, D. (2015).
 Collaborative heroism in social media initiatives.
 Media Psychology Review.
 [Online] Vol 9(2).

 Klisanin, D. (2015).
 CHL: Dearth of Darkness, Proceedings, GLS 11 Games + Learning + Society Conference, Madison, Wisconsin